Linwei-Chen/FDConv/README.md

 The code is being organized, and will be released in 3 month.

 [![Paper](https://img.shields.io/badge/Paper-CVPR%202025-blue)](https://arxiv.org/abs/2503.18783) ←*click here to read the paper~*

 ![FDConv Overview](./assets/method.png)

+## 📰News

+- 2025.7.5 Code for converting ImageNet pretrained weight to FDConv weight.

 ## 🚀 Key Features